Skip Header

 To maximise your long-term chances for investing success you'll probably need to keep investing - and stay invested - when the going gets tough.
 When our investments lose value, this can be hard as it's natural to want to sell or not to invest more.
 And yet a market dip can often be a good time to invest in the long run as buying prices are lower.
 By investing regularly, you're less likely to try and time the market (something that even the experts find hard to do).

 It averages out the price you pay for your investments - let’s say you pay into your pension each month.
-This is a regular payment and sometimes you’ll get more for your money and sometimes you’ll get less.
+This is a regular payment and sometimes you’ll get more investments for your money and sometimes you’ll get less.
 It all depends on what the markets are doing.
 But, over time, the idea is that the price you pay averages out.
 Knowing this can help remove the temptation of trying to time the market.

 4. Manage risk